FahadAlshehrii/DevOps_FastAPI_Pipeline/README.md

 ## Key Engineering Decisions

-* **Zero-Downtime Deployments:** The deployment script pulls the new image before stopping the old container, minimizing downtime during updates.
+* **Zero-Downtime Deployments:** The deployment script pulls the new image before tearing down the old container, minimizing application downtime during updates.
-* **Security First:** Azure Network Security Groups restrict traffic to SSH (Port 22) and HTTP (Port 8000) only.
-Credentials and SSH keys are managed via GitHub Secrets and never hardcoded.
+* **Security First:** Infrastructure is locked down via Azure Network Security Groups.
+Only SSH (Port 22) and HTTP (Port 8000) traffic are permitted.
+Azure credentials and SSH keys are never hardcoded; they are strictly managed via GitHub Secrets.
-* **Automated Bootstrapping:** The deployment script checks for Docker and the Azure CLI on the VM and installs them automatically if missing.
+* **Automated Bootstrapping:** The SSH deployment script includes conditional logic to check for the presence of Docker and the Azure CLI, installing them automatically if they are missing.

 ## 🛠️ How to Run

 ### 1. Provision the Infrastructure

-Make sure you have the Azure CLI and Terraform installed, then run:
+Make sure you have the Azure CLI and Terraform installed on your local machine, then run:

 ```bash
 az login